marjohma/itpplasma.github.io/README.md

 To this date (20.04.2023), both the github page as well as this readme are yet to be finished, and if you're reading this (also at a later point) and this sentence here has not been deleted yet, you will find this repository in, well, quite a messy state.
 I'm very sorry for that, I'll try to fix it as soon as possible!

-If you want to add some information or a post to the ITP Plasma Homepage, and you cannot find instructions in this _README_ yet, I'm still working on the structure of the ==page==.
+If you want to add some information or a post to the ITP Plasma Homepage, and you cannot find instructions in this _README_ yet, I'm still working on the structure of the page.
 In this case, please get in touch with me, ideally at the next meeting or via e-mail: vkeusch@student.tugraz.at Thanks a lot!

 #### Markdown and HTML